And so here they were.

 "Enough of what?"
 He looked genuinely confused.

 The shadow from the bridge overhead cast an unearthly shadow over his face.
-Yes, they were on a bank beneath a bridge.
-They had used to meet up there before.
+They had met up on that riverbank before.
 It was a nice place for a secluded picnic.

 The knife looked oddly dull in the gloom.

 "Tony, what the fuck?"
-There was fear in his eyes now.
+There was fear in his eyes.

 Anger-hatred-despair-possessiveness-frustration-fear-attraction-disgust-pain-affection-confusion.
 It was a blur.

 All feelings would go unrealised, meaningless.
-He'd never had them before, he could have sworn, and now they had finally forced him to succumb to them they had no worth, no purpose.
-Bottled feelings he couldn't empty or ignore.
+Now they had finally forced him to succumb to them they had no worth, no purpose.
 Bastard.

 One lurch.
 Straight in the chest.